10 reasons why Prince2 is not even close to ‘best practice’

 - One of the biggest single factors that influences successful project delivery is strong project leadership.
 The method states that project managers are only there to report to others who are responsible for the project (but do not work on the project on a day-to-day basis) and recommends only doing so when it is absolutely necessary, (i.e. the project is suffering serious issues) because “they are very busy senior people” (4).
 When referring to the responsibility of project managers, the P’2 manual continually uses the term ‘day-to-day management’ of the project.
 All of this is staggeringly poor and is totally the wrong message to give to Project Managers and again would not be tolerated in much of the private sector.

 - Budgeting and cost management – the P’2 manual has whole sections on: “plans, risk, organisation, controls etc.” and none on developing effective project budgets and applying cost and financial management to projects.
-In fact, it is astonishingly light throughout the whole 265 pages of the method when it comes to even mentioning the word ‘cost’.
+In fact, it is astonishingly light throughout the whole 265 pages of the method when it comes to even mention the word ‘cost’.
 There are ‘management products’ focusing on everything you could imagine but there are zero focusing on cost.
 Given the vast cost overspends on many projects where P’2 is used, it would not be unfair to say this mirrors their lack of focus on budget and cost management (5).
 Additionally, P’2 training courses mirror what’s in the manual and exam.
 This is a major omission from the method and often leads to a complete lack of financial controls on major projects (often costing hundreds of millions of pounds or even more).

 - There is a stated underlying assumption throughout the method that ‘once underway‘, projects ‘go according to plan‘ (6).
 Anyone who has been remotely close to the world of projects knows nothing could be further from the truth.
 Why is this important?
 It leads to the method making major mistakes around responsibilities (project boards-v-project managers) and processes (management by exception) if your aim really is best practice.